 - The ability to send up to 10 documents at a time to be signed using DocuSign — there are no limits to signed documents, just outstanding signatures.

 If you’re looking for an integrated solution that can increase productivity across your small business, the features and management tools available in the Business Premium plan could be the right choice.

 Related: What is DocuSign?

 Above the Business Premium plan is the Premium Security Microsoft 365 plan, which includes everything in the Online Essentials and Business Premium plans plus:

 - Advanced email security with compliance and encryption for all your mailboxes in your organization.

 - Additional security and compliance with email archiving features on your mailboxes.

 If you’re worried about phishing or sophisticated malware, the Premium Security plan could provide the added level of protection that you need.

 Additional features for every plan

-In addition to the applications and features mentioned in the plans above, GoDaddy’s plans also come with shared online calendars, 99.9-percent uptime and reliability guarantee, support 24/7 from GoDaddy, and collaborative tools like Microsoft Teams.
+In addition to the applications and features mentioned in the plans above, GoDaddy’s plans also come with shared online calendars, reliability guarantee, support 24/7 from GoDaddy, and collaborative tools like Microsoft Teams.